metasmile/quasar/README.md

 ![](https://raw.githubusercontent.com/metasmile/quasar/refs/heads/main/quasar_logo.png)

-# 🌌 QUASAR — On-Chain Reality Engine
+# 🌌 QUASAR — Onchain Crystal Ball for Your Investment Decisions

 > **Not just an analytics tool — a vector intelligence system for the crypto economy.**
 We transform raw on-chain data into structured matrices, extract temporal vectors, and forecast the emergent behavior of decentralized markets.